Enter your headline here

 • Almost one in five is afraid of production downtime

-• 41 percent have to postpone projects due to additional costs
+• 41 per cent have to postpone projects at additional cost

 • Every third company loses money because it cannot supply customers